boschglobal/embedded-linux/docs/about/faq.md

 627 Bosch employees are invited to this event because they might be engaged with Embedded IoT Linux.
-   137 accepted the invitation,
+- 137 accepted the invitation
-    93 replied tentatively
+- 93 replied tentatively
-   338 employees did not response so far
+- 338 employees did not response so far

 ## Address